Montessori for Children with Disabilities and Neurodivergences

 CAMI J., MONTESSORI PARENT, SALT LAKE CITY, UTAH

-Parents and teachers explain how integrating children with special needs into the Montessori classroom can facilitate discipline, confidence, and growth.
+Parents and teachers explain how integrating children with disabilities and neurodivergences into the Montessori classroom can facilitate discipline, confidence, and growth.
 By observing each child, Montessori teachers create individualized lesson plans that meet the needs of every child.

 Finding a Fit